Updated: Feb 25

 4. Find out who controls the webpage where the negative content is posted.
 Make contact with them explaining why the text is inflammatory, defamatory, out of date, slanderous or completely false.
 Use examples, and give proof where possible.
 Often you will find this alone can have the text/image removed.
 Cite any policies they have on their site that could benefit your case.
 If they won’t remove it you can ask the publisher to consider amending or altering the content to be more relevant and less inflammatory.

-We get that not every challenge about people online is an easy fix.
+We get that not every bad online reputation about people online is an easy fix.
 You may need a tailored, professional support package.

 If yours is a more complex case, give us a call or drop us an email for a free chat in the first instance and let's see what we can do to help.